Emotion and the temporal scaffolding of the mind

 Fear Learning and Context

-Social Cognition and Polarization
+Social Coordination and Polarization

 Selected Press